briancappello/flask-unchained/docs/bundles/babel.rst

 Babel Bundle
 ------------

-Integrates `Flask BabelEx <https://pythonhosted.org/Flask-BabelEx/>`_ with Flask Unchained.
+The babel bundle provides support for internationalization and localization by integrating `Flask BabelEx <https://pythonhosted.org/Flask-BabelEx/>`_ with Flask Unchained.

 Installation
 ^^^^^^^^^^^^

-The Babel Bundle comes enabled by default.
+The babel bundle comes enabled by default.

 Config
 ^^^^^^